Festival of the Lake

+The Festival of the Lake Ypacaraí (Spanish: Festival del Lago Ypacaraí), also known as the Ypacaraí Festival, is a folk festival held in the city of Ypacaraí, Paraguay.

-The Ypacaraí Festival has been held in the city of Ypacaraí, Paraguay, since 1971, between August and September.
-It is a folklore festival organized with great emphasis on all kinds of cultural manifestations.
+Established in 1971, the festival is held between August and September and is organized with great emphasis on all kinds of cultural manifestations.

 The purpose is to keep alive the memory of great people who have become icons in diverse artistic disciplines.
 Above all, it is to promote appreciation of art.

 History

 The Festival of the Lake, as it is called, started in 1971, the initiative of a group of Ypacaraí citizens who were fond of folklore, with the purpose of celebrating the anniversary of the foundation of the district.
 The first festival was organized in September.

 It presented a valid alternative to encourage a love of the things that were authentically national, against the new musical tendencies of foreign origin that had fast acceptance among young people.

 In the first festival, the organization paid homage to Demetrio Ortiz, author of the Guarania (music genre) that is representative of the city “Recuerdos de Ypacaraí” (Memories of Ypacaraí), who in spite of the hard regimen that ruled the country in those times, could make a presence at the festival.

 The first festival took place in the club “24 de Mayo”, on a small stage.
 The very good acceptance of the population towards the event encouraged the producers to go a step further and repeat it the following year for a greater audience and with many more national talents.